Frequently Asked Questions About Cosmetic Surgery

-Before surgery, you may also need to:
+Before cosmetic surgery, you may also need to:

 - Avoid medications containing aspirin or ibuprofen for several days or up to a week before and after surgery.
 These medications may increase bleeding.
 Take only those medications approved or prescribed by Dr. LaPatka.

-- Avoid exposing your skin to the sun up to two months before surgery and six months after surgery.
+- Avoid exposing your skin to the sun up to two months before cosmetic surgery and six months after surgery.
 Too much sun may cause permanent irregular coloration in your facial skin.

 How is laser resurfacing done?

-During this procedure, an intense beam of light energy (laser) is directed at the area you want treated.
+During this cosmetic procedure, an intense beam of light energy (laser) is directed at the area you want treated.
 The laser beam destroys the outer layer of skin (epidermis).
 At the same time the laser heats the underlying skin (dermis), which stimulates the growth of new collagen fibers.
 As the wound heals, new skin forms that’s smoother and tighter.

 Compared with other resurfacing methods that destroy the outer layer of skin (ablative techniques), such as chemical peels or dermabrasion, laser resurfacing gives doctors more control over how deep the treatment penetrates your skin.
-And lasers allow doctors to more precisely treat delicate facial areas, such as those around your eyes and lips.
+Additionally, lasers allow doctors to more precisely treat delicate facial areas, such as those around your eyes and lips.

 What can you expect during the procedure?